hpi-swa-teaching/IMAPClient/README.md

 As this project has lived through many iterations, there are a couple of known issues that we could not resolve during the few months we spend with this project.
 If you encounter any problem while using our IMAP client, have a look at the Issues of this GitHub Project.
 Most of them are probably already known to us.
 In case your problem has not been reported yet, feel free to post a new issue and describe what you did to get the problem, what the unexpected behaviour was and what behaviour you would have expected.
-Thank you in anvance for contributing to making this project better by reporting any problems that we are not yet aware of!
+Thank you in advance for contributing to making this project better by reporting any problems that we are not yet aware of!

 ## Documentation